OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-079.md

 ## Psalm 79:7

-> For they have devoured Jacob
+> For they have consumed Jacob
-> And laid waste his dwelling place.
+> And brought ruin to his dwelling place.

 ---

 ## Psalm 79:8

-> Do not hold us responsible for the guilty deeds of our forefathers;
+> Do not hold us accountable for the wrongs of our ancestors;
-> Let Your compassion come quickly to meet us,
+> Let Your compassion swiftly meet us,
-> For we have become very low.
+> For we have been brought very low.

 ## Psalm 79:9

-> Help us, God of our salvation, for the glory of Your name;
+> Assist us, God of our salvation, for the honour of Your name;
-> And save us and forgive our sins for the sake of Your name.
+> And deliver us and pardon our sins for the sake of Your name.

 ## Psalm 79:10